MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/using-the-mfpf-sdk/using-mobilefirst-developer-cli-to-manage-mobilefirst-artifacts.md

 ### Config an application
 When an application is registered, server related attributes are added to the app configuration file.
-To change the value of those attributes, use the following command:
+To change the value of those attributes, run the following command:

 ```bash
 mfpdev app config